 National Gardens Scheme

 The garden at Bridge Nursery is open from 10am to 4pm every Saturday, Sunday and Bank Holiday Monday until 23 September for charity under The National Garden Scheme.
 We hope that visitors will “put a little something” (suggested donation is £3 per adult and free for children) in the collection box at the garden entrance.
 Donations are forwarded to the NGS to distribute to the charities they support which include Macmillan cancer care.
 Last year we raised £1,200.
 Thank you to everyone who made a contribution.

 New this year

 A new ‘hedgerow walk’ has been created around the nursery site.
 This leads you past the fern garden, habitats for small mammals and also past our newly created butterfly bank, planted up with plants specially chosen to encourage these beautiful insects.
 Take ten minutes to savour a little nature!
-At this time of year (May) the hedgerow is full of birds busily (and songfully) making nests and mating.
+In May, the hedgerow is full of birds busily (and songfully) making nests and mating.
 There may be ducks on the pond but they seem a little shy at the moment!

 Much new planting has been done this winter.